Last Updated: 7/2/20 | July 2nd, 2020

 After traveling through the country for close to two months, I discovered a wide variety of reasonably affordable ways to navigate South Africa safely and easily.

-By Bus
+Traveling South Africa By Bus

 There are several companies that run in the country including Greyhound, Intercape, and Baz Bus (which caters specifically to backpackers).

-Baz Bus runs a route from Johannesburg to Cape Town (or vice versa) with several stops along the way.
+Baz Bus runs a route from Port Elizabeth to Cape Town (or vice versa) with several stops along the way.
 You can hop on or off whenever you want and can begin your trip anywhere, but as those two cities have major airports, most people start in one or the other.

 (Matt says: I’ve taken similar buses in New Zealand and Australia.
 They can be good for people who want to meet other travelers.)